 Dogs can also benefit from dental cleanings at the vet’s office.
 These in-depth procedures take place under anesthesia and remove plaque below the gum line, where toothbrushes can’t reach.
 Dental cleanings are especially important for dog breeds with genetic predispositions for dental disease, like many small breeds, or dogs fed wet food.

-While they are not a substitute for brushing and regular cleanings, chew toys can help keep your dog’s teeth clean.
-Talk to your veterinarian about the best ones for your canine companion, and stay away from extra hard toys, like bones or antlers, as these can lead to dental fractures.
-Dogs that do not enjoy chewing may be candidates for special diets, chewy treats, water additives, or additional preventative measures.
+While they are not a substitute for brushing and regular cleanings, dog chew toys can help keep your dog’s teeth clean.
+Talk to your veterinarian about the best ones for your canine companion, and avoid extra hard toys, like bones or antlers, as these can lead to dental fractures.
+Dogs that do not enjoy chewing on toys may be candidates for special dental diets, chewy dental treats, dental water additives, or additional preventative measures.